-BRTC offers Associate of Applied Science and Associate of Arts degrees, technical certificates, certificates of proficiency, and adult and continuing education courses.
+BRTC offers Associate of Applied Science, Associate of Science, and Associate of Arts degrees, technical certificates, certificates of proficiency, and adult and continuing education courses.

 Library

 The library contains approximately 27,100 volumes of in-house materials and provides access to thousands of periodicals through the internet and CD-ROM databases.
 BRTC identification cards are also used as library cards.